Financial Difficulty Assistance

 Alternatively we may require further information and documentation to help us understand your financial position and determine whether assistance is appropriate.

-CIRCLE Alliance Bank may require:
+The Bank may require:

-- a statement of financial position to be completed summarising your current income, expenditure, assets and liabilities
+- A statement of financial position to be completed summarising your current income, expenditure, assets and liabilities

-- employment contract and/or payslips
+- An employment contract and/or payslips

-- account statements
+- Your account statements

-- employment separation statement
+- An employment separation statement

-- other documents which support your request
+- Other documents which support your request.

-- reason for financial difficulty
+- The reason for financial difficulty

-- your current financial position
+- Your current financial position

-- your ability to meet the commitments under the proposed arrangement and future repayments under the contract
+- Your ability to meet the commitments under the proposed arrangement and future repayments under the contract

-- the ability to rehabilitate your circumstances (based on whether the financial difficulty assistance will offer genuine relief to restore your financial situation)
+- The ability to rehabilitate your circumstances (based on whether the financial difficulty assistance will offer genuine relief to restore your financial situation).

 If you are subsequently unable to meet these terms, you should contact us as soon as possible to discuss your situation.